lauriap/random-dungeons/documentation/implementation.md

 This is the graphical user interface class of the program.
 DungeonGUI enables the user to select the kind of dungeon s/he wants to create using dungeon type, size, wall density and random seed as parameters.
 The user's choices have been limited to just a few (e.g. small/medium/large) to avoid confusion and to avoid input-based errors.

+## RandomNumGen.java

+This is a random number generator data structure based on the Java's Random class.

+## SpeedTest.java

+This class is used solely for speed testing purposes.
+Speed test results can be seen in the testing document.

 ## Test classes

-Test classes have been created for all the main classes.
+Test classes have been created for the dungeon classes.
+The dungeon classes also include testing of the random number generator.
 Please see the testing document for more information.

 ## Time and space complexity